Nosfeato/Sound-App/README.md

 - Add possibility to delete one and all tracks
 - Crunch functions into the "helpers" folder to clean up our component codes.
 - Make the audio visualizer cooler then its default appearance.
+- Fix button staying green when all tracks are not respecting the conditions.